eliasbaixas/openai-openapi-rb/docs/ImagesApi.md

 require 'time'
 require 'openai-openapi-rb'
 # setup authorization
-OpenaiOpenapiRb.configure do |config|
+OpenAiApi.configure do |config|
   # Configure Bearer authorization: ApiKeyAuth
   config.access_token = 'YOUR_BEARER_TOKEN'
 end

-api_instance = OpenaiOpenapiRb::ImagesApi.new
+api_instance = OpenAiApi::ImagesApi.new
 image = File.new('/path/to/some/file') # File | The image to edit.
 Must be a valid PNG file, less than 4MB, and square.
 If mask is not provided, image must have transparency, which will be used as the mask. prompt = 'prompt_example' # String | A text description of the desired image(s).
 The maximum length is 1000 characters. opts = {
   mask: File.new('/path/to/some/file'), # File | An additional image whose fully transparent areas (e.g. where alpha is zero) indicate where `image` should be edited.
 Must be a valid PNG file, less than 4MB, and have the same dimensions as `image`.
-  model: OpenaiOpenapiRb::CreateImageEditRequestModel.new, # CreateImageEditRequestModel |
+  model: OpenAiApi::CreateImageEditRequestModel.new, # CreateImageEditRequestModel |
   n: 56, # Integer | The number of images to generate.
 Must be between 1 and 10.
   size: '256x256', # String | The size of the generated images.
 Must be one of `256x256`, `512x512`, or `1024x1024`.
   response_format: 'url', # String | The format in which the generated images are returned.
 Must be one of `url` or `b64_json`.